abukowski21/SAMI3-GITM-python/docs/source/installation.rst

 ``cd SAMI3-GITM-python``

-Create a new conda[1] environment accoring to the requirements specified by this project:
+Create a new conda[1] environment according to the requirements specified by this project:

 ``conda env create -f python-env.yml && conda activate SAMI3-GITM``